Anteneh2121/Ecommerce-Web-APP/README.md

 As building ecommerce website has alot of work so we have divided whole project into 3 flows-

+* `type of ecommerce solution that involves customer gathering goods, collecting information on the goods and receiving these products over an electronic network.`

 **Home Page**

     1. Showing all active products (title and price)
     2. Showing all active categories (title and price)